 If you were caught in the process of selling or transporting a drug, you will almost always face felony charges under 11351 (HS) punishable by lengthy stays in a state prison.The sentence may be increased in cases with a particularly high quantity of drugs and the larger the quantity, the harder it is to argue that you had no intent to sell the substance.
 The penalties for drug sales with prior convictions for the same crime are particularly harsh and can result in large prison terms.

 While the specific penalties will vary based on the actual drug in question and the quantity, if you are convicted of drug possession for sale, you will generally face a four year prison sentence.
 Aside from being required to serve a prison sentence, fines and probation period, it’s worth noting that any cash or property seized related to these types of drug crimes will also be subject to forfeiture.

-Remember that what you say can make a serious impact on your charges, which is why you should never say anything without a criminal defense lawyer present.
+Remember that what you say can make a serious impact on your charges, which is why you should never say anything without a your San Diego drug sales lawyer present.
 As an example, while you can say you had no intent to sell when you were caught in possession of marijuana in quantities too large for personal use because you intended to give the drugs away for free, you can even be charged with a felony for giving away other drugs for free.
-Similarly, you may also claim you’re an unwitting accomplice, for example, you’re roommates with someone who sells drugs and you didn’t know it, but it’s easy to say that something that contradicts this defense.
+Similarly, while it can serve as strong criminal defense to claim you’re an unwitting accomplice, for example, you’re roommates with someone who sells drugs and you didn’t know it, it is easy to say that something that contradicts this defense.

-If you have been accused of any crime related to drug sales, or if you have any questions about any other California drug charges, please contact Vista drug sales defense attorney Peter M. Liss.
+If you have been accused of any crime related to drug sales or possession in San Diego County, or if you have any questions about any other California drug charges, please contact Vista defense lawyer Peter M. Liss.
 You can schedule a free consultation at his North County San Diego law firm office located directly across from the Vista courthouse by calling at (760) 643-4050.